 The best way to serve chicken inasal is with a side of steaming rice (garlic rice if you’re fancy) and a dipping sauce made of half soy sauce, half vinegar, and some lime juice.
-If you’re having a party, I would definitely add some Filipino bbq pork skewers to this menu!
+If you’re having a party, I would definitely add some Filipino bbq pork skewers and a side of atchara (Filipino pickles) to this menu!

 What does inasal mean?

 Inasal in Tagalog means “char-grilled” or “roasted meat.”

 Is annatto and paprika the same?

 Annatto seeds come from the achiote plant which have an earthy and peppery flavor.
 Paprika is made from ground chili peppers and has a smoked and spicy flavor.
 While they are both red in color, they have different flavor profiles.

 Chicken Inasal (Filipino Marinated and Grilled Chicken)